 Curb Appeal: More than once I've had Buyers pull up to the front of a house they were going to view, only to move on without seeing the inside.
 How your home looks from the outside – the entry, siding, walkway, gardens – will set the tone for how a Buyer feels about your home.
 Don't forget about this important first impression.

 The Hidden Mechanics: While Buyers are often swayed by granite counters, high end floors and fancy appliances, the mechanics of your house matter too.
 The furnace, hot water appliance, electrical, plumbing, roof, windows and insulation are all important: make sure your real estate agent knows every unsexy detail about your house.

 Renovating For Resale: Renovations don’t have to be expensive or extensive to offer you a good rate of return.
 In fact, don't underestimate the power of paint.
-A quick coat can go a long way to boosting your selling price as it can turn stale, old rooms into fresh, clean living spaces!
-Just make sure your new décor is tasteful, with neutral shades and tame versions of popular colours.
+A tasteful and subdued colour can go a long way to boosting your selling price as it can turn stale, old rooms into fresh, clean living spaces!

 - Kitchen renovation: 70-100%

 - Interior painting and décor: 73-100%

 - Flooring upgrades: 62%